muledesign/mule-gallery/_shows/current.md

 ---
 A self-proclaimed “humble negro printer”,  Amos Kennedy Jr. is living his dream.
 At the age of 40, he gave up his corporate job as a systems analyst to become a letterpress printer and run his highly respected poster shop, [Kennedy Prints](http://www.kennedyprints.com/).
 His work is known for being bright, bold, and unapologetically political.

 We’re excited to be showing his next installation featuring walls full of his affordable one of kind prints.
+For this show, Amos printed up some of his favorite quotes from George Washington Carver, wanting to bring attention to the famous inventor's many amazing achievements.
+As the show title suggests, inventing peanut butter was not one of them.

 Learn more about Amos and his craft from Laura Zinger’s documentary, [Proceed and Be Bold!](https://www.youtube.com/watch?v=i251DDffUzY), appropriately named after a phrase from one of his vibrant [posters](http://www.kennedyprints.com/images7/proceed.jpg).